tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 Additionally, DITA has various topic types (task, concept, reference, troubleshooting, glossary) that provide elements to guide you more successfully in these information areas.
 The whole idea of information typing is that different kinds of information follows specific patterns that one should follow.
 DITA builds on information typing theories that share commonality with Information mapping and other approaches.

-Many other sources, such as [tech writing handbooks](https://www.amazon.com/Developing-Quality-Technical-Information-Handbook-dp-0133118975/dp/0133118975/ref=mt_other).
-Developing quality technical information: A handbook for writers and editors (3rd e), provide solid guidance on best practices.
-My intent is not to exhaustively survey docs on information quality.
+In sum, my intent is not to exhaustively survey docs on information quality.
 As Strimling's earlier research pointed out, most people generally agree on the high-level categories.
-I want to instead provide specifics on execution.
+I want to instead provide specifics on implementation.

 ## An extremely detailed rubric